ANTI-TAX EVASION STATEMENT

-In the light of Criminal Finances Act 2017, Beauchamp Estates (Mayfair) Ltd and its subsidiaries ((hereinafter referred to as “BEAUCHAMP ESTATES” or the “Company”) has adopted a statement of our corporate value on anti-facilitation of tax evasion.
-It is our policy to conduct all of our business dealings in an honest and ethical manner.
+In light of the Criminal Finances Act 2017 (“Criminal Finances Act”), Beauchamp Estates (Mayfair) Limited and its subsidiaries (“Beauchamp Estates” or the “Company”) has adopted a statement of our corporate values on anti-facilitation of tax evasion.
+It is our policy to conduct all our business dealings in an honest and ethical manner.
 The value statement governs all our business dealings and the conduct of all persons or organisations who are appointed to act on our behalf.

 Employees and Associates of the Company must not undertake any transactions which:

+We are committed to acting professionally, fairly and with integrity in all our business dealings and relationships.
 At all times, business should be conducted in a manner such that the opportunity for, and incidence of, tax evasion is prevented.